 The claimants invoked violations of several rights, such as inter alia the right of the defence, the right to effective judicial protection and the duty to state reasons in particular with regard to the Charter of Fundamental Rights, the duty of care and good administration, the right to property, the principle of proportionality and non-discrimination, the right to be heard, several provisions of the founding regulation on the grounds that the conditions for applying the resolution instrument were not met.
 In particular, the arguments relate to the fact that the bankruptcy of Banco Popular has not been demonstrated and that there was a failure to examine other instruments less detrimental to shareholders.
 The claimants also contested the valuation reports arguing that they were not fair, prudent, and realistic, as the expert (Deloitte) stated that there were a number of gaps and inconsistencies in the available information and that the valuation had to be regarded as highly uncertain and provisional.
 Some of these actions also raise objections of illegality concerning the Regulation on the Single Resolution Mechanism, on the ground that the procedure provided for by that regulation infringes the principle of the delegation of power (Meroni doctrine) and violates many fundamental rights.
 The claimants argued that the resolution process was flawed and that the SRB did not fulfil its obligation to ensure that the shareholders and creditors were dealt with fairly.
 More specifically regarding the Commission’s decision, the Commission was criticized for not having thoroughly examined the SRB’s resolution before approving it.
 Although this case law is undoubtedly important on several levels this brief note can only flag some of its most prominent legal issues.

 Firstly, and remarkably, there was considerable doubt against which decision an action for annulment could be brought before the General Court.
-The founding regulation makes the question seems easy to answer.
+The founding regulation makes the question seem easy to answer.
 Paragraphs (1) and (2) of Article 86 SRM Regulation state that proceedings may be brought before the Court of Justice against decisions of the SRB.
 One would assume that this means that the drafters of the SRM Regulation had in mind that the SRB’s decisions must create legal effects.
 On this point there exist conflicting opinions.
 In the almost 100 cases lodged, some lodged an action only against the SRB decision, others only against the Commission decision.
 Others opted to be safe rather than sorry and therefore lodged an action against both.
 It was argued in the Banco Popular cases that only the Commission decision endorsing the resolution decision of the SRB, can be challenged (para 107, T-481/17).
 The explanation is that only the Commission decision brings about definitive legal effects.
 Article 18(1) of the SRM Regulation explains that the SRB adopts the resolution scheme which enters into force if no objection has been expressed by the Council or by the Commission within 24 hours.
 The General Court gives us the necessary reassurance and explains that an action may be brought against the resolution scheme adopted by the SRB, without the requirement that action must also be brought against the Commission decision (para 149, T-481/17).
 On the one hand, how could the Court have gone against the literal wording of the text of the founding regulation as it explicitly states that action for annulment must be brought against the Board?
 On the other hand, the Court highlights that only when endorsed by the Commission, the scheme can produce legal effects and constitutes an act against which a separate, independent action for annulment can be brought.
 This looks confusing and begs the question as to how an action can be brought against the SRB decision if, according to the Court, it only generates legal effects after the endorsement by the Commission?
 The Court answers this question by focusing on the fact that the SRB decision intends to produce legal effects (paras 114, 117, 120, T-481/17).
 The Court additionally explains that interpreting otherwise would be contrary not only to the provisions of the SRM Regulation but also to the principles of legal certainty and effective judicial protection, in so far as any person affected by a resolution decision adopted by the SRB would be subject to a condition for the admissibility of his appeal which is not expressly provided for (para 147, T-481/17).
 When you read Article 18(1) you could additionally question what would happen when the Commission and/or the Council fail to either endorse or object to the SRB’s resolution scheme within 24 hours?
 In any case, we now know that judicial protection is guaranteed in such a hypothetical case as action can be lodged against the SRB’s decision.
 The General Court’s judgments on this point are, in terms of legal certainty, a very welcome development.

 As a second preliminary point, the Court took a stand on the scope of its review.
 It stated that a limited review should be carried out and that the “EU courts must not only establish whether the evidence relied on is factually accurate, reliable and consistent, but also review whether that evidence constitutes all the relevant information which must be taken into account in order to assess a complex situation and whether that information is capable of supporting the conclusions drawn from it” (paras 167-170, T-481/17).
 While the appropriate standard for reviewing administrative discretion is omnipresent, it remains remarkably ambiguous.
 The SRB has a ‘technical discretion’, entailing that it acts as an administrative body and that its discretion and limited judicial review are justified by the complexity of the economic, legal, and political assessments the SRB has to make.
 It might be suggested that the judges call in external expertise when technical questions come before it, but in practice, the Court makes extremely limited use of this possibility.
 Because of the highly technical matters to be considered in the preparation of resolutions, an overly intrusive standard of review is not recommended.
 The commented cases show that an area-specific standard or review has not been established.